ubaldot/defrecs/README.md

 The proposed framework separates the application and the platform layers.
 The aim is to make the application as portable as possible and the platform as scalable as possible.
-For example, if you are working on a STM32 platform and you want to move on an Arduino platform, the only layer that must be changed is the platform layer, even if at the moment we develop it solely for STM32 platform.
+For example, if you are working on a STM32 platform and you want to move on an ESP platform, the only layer that must be changed is the platform layer.

 ## Getting started